 Perhaps the concept of "dynamic equivalence" proposed by Nida may best fit the role of culture in translation.
-Instead of merely replacing the string of words in source text with another string of words in target text, "dynamic equivalence" seeks to accommodate cultural adaptation.
-Dynamic, or functional, equivalence is based on what Nida calls "the principle of equivalent effect", where "the relationship between receptor and message should be substantially the same as that which existed between the original receptors and the message" (Nida 1964a: 159) as cited in Munday (2008: 42).
+Instead of merely replacing the string of words in source text with another string of words if a arget text, "dynamic equivalence" seeks to accommodate cultural adaptation.
+Dynamic, or functional, equivalence is based on what Nida calls "the principle of equivalent effect", where "the relationship between receptor and message should be substantially the same as that which existed between the original receptors and message" (Nida 1964a: 159) as cited in Munday (2008: 42).
 Thus, the message should be tailored to the receptor's linguistic needs and cultural expectation and aims at complete naturalness of expression.
-The text is adapted to the culture of the target text.
+The text is adapted 13 the culture of the target text.
 In his Bible Translation projects, some words are adapted to the target culture.
-The famous example is the translation of The Lamb of God into the Seal of God in Eskimo language.
+The famous example is the translation of The

 In a nutshell, translation process involves not only finding the equivalents of the words in the source text, but also to consider the cultural influence and cultural contexts that underlie the source texts and how they will be transferred in terms of the culture of the target text.
 This dynamic, culturally oriented approach gained influence for decades.
 Translation research continued to evolve in a rapid pace and involved more disciplines.
-Even, a notable characteristic has been the interdisciplinarity of recent research in translation, involving various disciplines such as linguistics, comparative literature, cultural studies, philosophy, sociology and history.
+Even, a notable characteristic has been the interd plantage influence for decades.
+Translation, involving various disciplines such as linguistics, comparative literature, cultural studies, philosophy, sociology and history.